 - Raise awareness of acute oak decline and oak processionary moth and encourage reporting of suspected cases through Tree Alert – https://www.forestresearch.gov.uk/tools-and-resources/fthr/tree-alert/.

-- Support increased native tree planting and ensure Scottish Government is on track with its 15,000 ha of new woodland planting by 2025.
+- Support increased native tree planting and native woodland creation as part of Scottish Government’s target of 18,000 ha of new woodland creation by 2025.